MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 | `*` | Search files by mask. | `C:\Users\tom\Documents\*.doc` |
 | `>*` | Search files inside the folder by mask. | `C:\Users\tom\Documents\>*.doc` |

-### Settings plugin
+### Windows Settings plugin

-The settings plugin allows you to search for windows settings.
+The Windows Settings plugin allows you to search for Windows settings.
 You can search the settings by their name or by their location.

 To search by location you can use the following syntax:
 - `$device:` to list all settings with `device` in the area name.